CLOUDWERX-DEV/DiffuGen/README.md

 Note: Model download may take a long time depending on your internet connection.
 The SDXL model is approximately 6GB, SD3 is about 13GB, SD1.5 is around 4GB, and Flux models are 8-13GB each.

-5. Update file paths in configuration: (this is fallback and you can always set ENV variable via the MCP json)
+5. Update file paths in configuration:

 Set shell script as Executable